OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/Data Engineering/GCP/GCP Professional Data Engineer Question Dump 3 - Memorize.md

 Sol: A (reason why not C is shown [here](https://www.examtopics.com/discussions/google/view/129858-exam-professional-data-engineer-topic-1-question-211/#:~:text=Selected%20Answer%3A%20A-,Why%20not%20C,-%3A%0A%0AA%20table%20snapshot)) ...
 However, I thought that since the table is updated multiple times a day ... therefore a daily snapshot isn't enough ... rather it should be multiple times per day, so I thought the answer would be D. ... but apparently it's not cost-effective ... so IDK ...

+# Question #: 216
+Topic #: 1

+You are developing an Apache Beam pipeline to extract data from a Cloud SQL instance by using JdbcIO.
+You have two projects running in Google Cloud.
+The pipeline will be deployed and executed on Dataflow in Project A. The Cloud SQL. instance is running in Project B and does not have a public IP address.
+After deploying the pipeline, you noticed that the pipeline failed to extract data from the Cloud SQL instance due to connection failure.
+You verified that VPC Service Controls and shared VPC are not in use in these projects.
+You want to resolve this error while ensuring that the data does not go through the public internet.
+What should you do?

+·         A. Set up VPC Network Peering between Project A and Project B. Add a firewall rule to allow the peered subnet range to access all instances on the network.

+·         B. Turn off the external IP addresses on the Dataflow worker.
+Enable Cloud NAT in Project A.

+·         C. Add the external IP addresses of the Dataflow worker as authorized networks in the Cloud SQL instance.

+·         D. Set up VPC Network Peering between Project A and Project B. Create a Compute Engine instance without external IP address in Project B on the peered subnet to serve as a proxy server to the Cloud SQL database.

+Sol: A. (even though some answered with D. ...
+I'll just answer with A.)